 Why is it important to have a stable electricity supply price?

-Having a stable price for the supply part of your Eversource electricity bill can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
+Having a stable price for the supply part of your National Grid electricity bill can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
 Some commercial electricity supply offers will provide a stable price for a few months, but then the price will vary monthly.

 The Salem Power Choice price is fixed for 30 months from June 2019 through December 2021.
 When the City signs a new contract and the price changes, the City will announce the new price publicly before it takes effect.